Chemical Eng. Technology - Lab and Process Control (CHLP)

 Books & Supplies

-The estimated cost of books and supplies for 2015-2016 is approximately $1,000 for first year.
+The cost of books and supplies for Year 1 is approximately $1,000.
 This is the best information available at the time of publishing to the website and is subject to change.

 Graduates may find employments as: